-As a venture capital firm that has been investing in tech for over 50 years, we have witnessed many technology inflection points.
+As a venture capital firm with a 50+ year history of investing, we have witnessed many technology inflection points.
 Iconic semiconductor companies, which gave Silicon Valley its name, grew by taking advantage of Moore’s Law, doubling processing speeds every 24 months by packing more transistors on chips.
 About five years ago we, along with others, observed a plateauing of Moore’s Law, giving rise to a need for architectural innovation & workload-optimized silicon.
 I shared how the Renaissance of Silicon would create new industry giants, and wrote about opportunities for startups.

-As we close 2022, the golden age for semiconductor innovation continues, enabling the rise of startups to serve emerging market needs.
-This is driven by new governmental policy and four industry shifts.
+In 2023 the golden age for semiconductor innovation continues, enabling the rise of startups to serve emerging market needs.
+This is driven by governmental policy and four industry shifts.

 CHIPS Act: The recently signed CHIPS Act, through which the government will provide incentives for companies to manufacture semiconductors within the US, is a major development.
 These incentives extend to the supply chain and companies operating in mature nodes.
 In addition, there are R&D provisions that intend to improve access to prototyping which can encourage startups that need to leverage fab process changes to innovate.
 There are also expectations for a $500M fund for chip startups.